-The programme is via PSHE lessons, form time, assemblies, activity sessions, and discrete timetabled lessons across Years 7-13.
-Tailored support is in place for all ECHP students through progression and transfer reviews, and individual meetings for all students in Year 9.
+The programme is delivered via PSHE lessons, form time, assemblies, activity sessions, and discrete timetabled lessons across Years 7-13.
+Tailored support is in place for all ECHP students through progression and transfer reviews, and individual meetings are available to students in all Year groups.

-Essential to the development of careers education and guidance is a close liaison with external careers support, whose advisers assist and support in the annual monitoring and evaluation of CIAEG.
+Essential to the development of careers education and guidance is a close liaison with external careers support, whose advisers assist and support in the annual monitoring and evaluation of CEIAG.